-Figure 3: Utterance matching by shift and rotation.
+☑ 4 Utterance matching by shift and rotation.

-H and d), which lead to the minimum difference.
+Then h can be seen as a mapping function from A's utterance to B's.
+In fact, this problem has been widely addressed in the speaker adaptation of speech recognition research and the speaker conversion of speech synthesis research.
+In Maximum Likelihood Linear Regression (MLLR) based speaker adaption [14], a linear transformation: y = h(x) = Hx + dis used, where H and d denote rotation and translation parameters respectively.
+For matching utterances P and Q, the speaker adaption methods need to explicitly estimate transformation parameters (i.e. H and d), which lead to the minimum difference.
 This minimum difference serves as a matching score of utterances.
-[2] showed that the acoustic matching score of two utterances after shift and rotation (Fig.3) can be approximated only with the difference of the two structures of the utterances without explicitly estimating transformation parameters.
+[17] showed that the acoustic matching score of two utterances after shift and rotation (Fig.4) can be approximated only with the difference of the two structures of the utterances without explicitly estimating transformation parameters.